codenameyau/explorer/README.md

 Tech stack: Node, Express, Nunjucks, jQuery, and CSS.

+The application is fully responsive and has the following features which were implemented from scratch: instance search, infinite scroll, and video embedding.

 ## Development Setup

 You will need to obtain an API key from youtube and set this environment